djherron/ocham/README.md

 * a module that defines some utility functions associated with the OCHAM tool

 test_ocham_tool.py
-* a script that doubles as 1) a driver for testing the OCHAM tool, and 2) an example of how to use the OCHAM tool and how to inspect the results that it returns: a) an adjacency matrix, and b) the list of class names used to construct and interpret the adjacency matrix
+* a script that doubles as 1) a driver for testing the OCHAM tool, and 2) an example of how to use the OCHAM tool and how to inspect the results that it returns.
 * this script is designed to be run interactively in an IDE that recognises code sections delimited with `#%%` markers; execute a section and review the results written to the IDE's console window
+* `get_results()` returns a) an adjacency matrix, and b) the list of class names used to construct and interpret the adjacency matrix
+* `get_longest_path()` returns a longest path in the class hierarchy and the length of this longest path

 onto-01.ttl
 * an OWL ontology that defines nothing but a simple class hierarchy

+onto-G1.ttl
+onto-G2.ttl
+onto-G3.ttl
+onto-G4.ttl
+* a series of OWL ontologies that define variations of a simple class hierarchy
+* the class hierarchy of G2 extends G1; G3 extends G2; and G4 extends G3
+* G4 contains a 2-cycle (two classes that are rdfs:subClassOf one another)

 ## Dependencies